dontangg/puzzle_node/README.md

 I'm putting each solution in a folder in this Git repository.
 Go to the corresponding folder to find a README specific to that puzzle.

-I am currently working on the tourists solution
+I have recently finished (I think) the tourists puzzle and I'm currently working on the robots vs lasers puzzle.